mstahl/ampere/README.md

 Ampere is an ActiveRecord-style ORM for the Redis key/value data store.

+## Usage

+Write a model class and make it inherit from the `Ampere::Model` class.

+    class Post < Ampere::Model
+      field :title, String
+      field :contents, String
+    end

+This will define attr accessors for each field.
+Then to instantiate it,

+    Post.new :title    => "BREAKING: Kitties Are Awesome", :contents => "This just in!
+Kitties are super adorable, and super great."

 ## Contributing to ampere

   * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet